tomossmith/MS3-Foodie/README.md

     To test my HTML code, I used the [W3 Validator](https://validator.w3.org/)

     A common problem that kept appearing in the validation was the error relating to the multiple uses of the same id's.
-    When writing some of the for loops, it never occured to me that by using the ID within the loop, it would be repeating itself multiple times on the published page.
+    When writing some of the for loops, it never occurred to me that by using the ID within the loop, it would be repeating itself multiple times on the published page.
 I quickly resolved these issues by changing the ID's to class rules.
-Once I made these changes, the all of the pages passed the validation check.
+Once I made these changes, all of the pages passed the validation check.

     Here is the pass report for the homepage: